-Designated accessible parking spaces are available for visitors or members of the American University community with disabilities who have purchased a parking permit or obtained a permit or obtained a temporary permit from Public Safety.
+Designated accessible parking spaces are available for visitors or members of the American University community with disabilities who have purchased a parking permit or obtained a permit from Parking and Traffic Services.
 Temporary permits are available to persons having temporary disabilities.
 Medical documentation may be required.

-A University shuttle service operates accessible buses regularly from the main campus, WCL campus, Tenley campus and Tenley metro.
-For more information regarding transportation and shuttle schedules, contact Public Safety's website or call (202) 885-2527.
+A university shuttle service operates accessible buses regularly from the main campus, WCL campus, and Tenley metro.
+For more information regarding transportation and shuttle schedules, contact Parking and Traffic Services or call 202-885-3111.

 Students with disabilities participate in the full range of student clubs, organizations, leadership opportunities, and volunteer experiences, both on campus and off.
 Students with disabilities are encouraged to avail themselves of the opportunities offered through participation in co-curricular activities.
 For more information on activities through this office, contact 202-885-3390 or stop by Mary Graydon Center 271.